ClaireCp/pcsc/README.md

 The check on the arguments is such that if the provided number of steps is inferior or equal to 0, the program stops with an error.
 Moreover, if the start and the end of the range are inverted, the  program deals with it under the hood by switching both arguments without warning the user.

-3) Compute integral:
+3) Compute integral

 The user can then call the method SolveIntegral() on the numerical solver object to obtain the numerical approximation of the integral:
 	double result = solver->SolveIntegral();

-4) Deallocate pointer:
+4) Deallocate pointer

 Don't forget to deallocate the pointer!
 <br />	delete(solver);